goodtiding5/docker-nitter/README.md

 ## Usage

-We use docker composer to manage this nitter instance.
+We use docker composer to manage the nitter instance.

 ### Installation

 Create a directory for the nitter deployment.
-Create a subdirectory `data` to keep all nitter data.
+Create  subdirectories `data/nitter` and `data/redis` to keep all nitter and redis data.

 Here is the `docker-compose.yml` file: